SUMMARY

 ANALYSIS

-The basis for Habakkuk’s question goes back to the foundational story of Israel, the exodus.
+The basis for Habakkuk’s question goes back to the foundational story of Israel, the Exodus.
 Exodus 2:23-25 is at the core of all lament.
 God hears the mourning and the cry of the enslaved and afflicted.
 The confession of faith has fundamentally asserted that when God looks upon the afflicted, God notices.
 And “noticing” means acting to deliver (Exodus 3 and following).

 The logic of this confession means that if injustice and affliction persist, God is not paying attention.
 The question of “how long” arises from within this confession.
 The received tradition and confession assert that God notices and delivers.
 A lament demands that God act according to the confession–a confession shaped by God’s past characteristic action.
 Biblical lament is an act of faith, not of depression, despair, or doubt.
+Biblical lament calls on God to keep God’s promises.